phillord/kblog-metadata/readme.txt

 Contributors: philliplord
 Tags: res-comms, scholar, academic, science
 Requires at least: 3.0
-Tested up to: 3.4.2
+Tested up to: 3.5.1
 Stable tag: 0.5

-Tools for exposing and editing the bibliographic metadata of academic posts.
+Displays bibliographic metadata both for humans and computers.

 == Description ==

-This plugin enables other software to extract who, what and when information from a blog and its posts.
+This plugin displays who, what and when information about a blog and its posts; it provides widgets which readers can see, as well as a computational representation that allows computers to extract the same information.
+This provides greater clarity on who posts are written by, and how they should be cited.
+Readers can download the citation as a BibTeX file.
+Another widget provides deep links through to Web Archives, allowing readers to check old versions of posts.

 It is part of the Knowledgeblog project (http://knowledgeblog.org), which is developing plugins to improve WordPress as a tool for academic publishing, either for individual authors, or for conferences and workshops publishing proceedings to the web.
 As well as this file, additional documentation is available at [process](http://process.knowledgeblog.org/category/kblog-metadata).

 It is often useful to embed bibliographic metadata, describing the author(s),